Palliative medicine

 5. Wigan and Leigh Hospice, Wigan

-6. Salford Royal NHS Foundation Trust
+6. Salford Royal NHS Foundation Trust (Palliative Medicine and IM)

 7. Lancashire Teaching Hospitals NHS Foundation Trust